• Home

 • Preheat the oven to 425 degrees Fahrenheit.

-• In a large bowl combine sweet potatoes, green beans, olive oil, and seasonings.
+• In a large bowl combine sweet potatoes, green beans, olive oil, pecans, and seasonings.
 Toss well with a large spoon.

 Nutrition